cederikdotcom/venturestarter/template/prompt-template.md

 3. List key features and capabilities
 4. If technical, mention your planned tech stack
 5. Be clear about what makes your venture unique
+6. For the landing page, consider including:
+   - Hero section with clear value proposition
+   - Feature highlights
+   - Call-to-action buttons
+   - Responsive design for all devices
+   - Modern, clean aesthetics

 After Claude generates the artifacts, you can copy each one to the appropriate location in your GitHub repository.
+The landing page will be automatically served via GitHub Pages when you make your repository public.